Battery Runtime Calculator

 Once you know usable energy, runtime is simply energy divided by load.
 If the load is 500 W and the battery provides 3,500 Wh of usable energy, the estimate is about 7 hours.
 This is a planning approximation rather than a guarantee because real batteries behave differently at different discharge rates.
 Higher current draw can reduce effective capacity, especially for lead-acid chemistry.
 Temperature and inverter quality also matter.
 That is why it is common to include conservative buffers when planning critical infrastructure.

-The calculator accepts W or kW to support international conventions, and all math runs locally in your browser.
+The calculator accepts Ah, mAh, or Wh for capacity and W, kW, A, or mA for load so you can match the units printed on your battery or device label.
+All math runs locally in your browser.
 It is useful for UPS sizing, portable power planning, lab setups, or any infrastructure scenario where you need a quick estimate without exposing sensitive power information.
 Use the results to compare scenarios and then confirm with manufacturer curves or site testing before making a final decision.

 Batteries are specified in ampere-hours at a nominal voltage, which means total energy is a voltage-dependent value.
 If you increase system voltage, the same Ah rating delivers more watt-hours.
 This is why data centers often use higher-voltage battery strings for UPS systems.
 The calculator keeps the math explicit so you can see how voltage changes affect total runtime, especially when comparing 12 V, 24 V, or 48 V systems.